cloudify-cosmo/cloudify-ui-common/configs/README.md

 There are few configuration files that can be extended.
 The table below describes their purpose and dependencies necessary to be installed prior using each configuration file.

-Note: `eslint-common.json` does not extends AirBnB ESLint configuration, so it should not be used alone in the UI projects.
+Note: `eslint-common.json` and `eslint-common-jest.json` don't extend AirBnB ESLint configuration, so they should not be used alone in the UI projects.

 | Configuration file           | Used for                  | Dependencies                                                                                                                              |
 |---                           |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|